Skip to content

 By connecting with a single Access Point, businesses gain access to the entire network (“Connect once, Connect to all”) and can exchange electronic documents—such as e-invoices and purchase orders—with any participant, regardless of their Access Point.
 To achieve this, the network uses simple yet powerful dynamic discovery mechanisms to enable automatic setup of Service Provider connections.

-This model greatly enhances scalability, as businesses can manage relationships with multiple trading partners through their respective service providers without needing to establish individual connections with each partner.
+This model offers great scalability, as businesses can manage relationships with multiple trading partners through their respective service providers without needing to establish individual connections with each partner.

 Network Architecture